Child and Family Policy Update

 Legislation

-Tribes and advocates for Native children and families are encouraged to contact your Congressional representatives and urge them to sign on as co-sponsors to the legislation and support its passage.
-You can find contact information for your congressional representatives here.
+NICWA, a key supporter of this legislation, is urging tribal advocates to take action.
+Contact your House of Representative members and urge them to sign on to the House legislation as a co-sponsor.
+You can find contact information for your congressional representatives at congress.gov.

 Native American Child Protection Act Passes House and Senate Committees

-The House Natural Resources Committee reported out H.R.663 on May 17, 2023, with amendments that removed the amount of funding authorized for the two grant programs, the resource center, and the years the funding was authorized.
-This language is crucial to reauthorizing the Indian Child Protection and Family Violence Prevention Act grant programs for tribes.
-The language that remained in the bill reported out of committee contained amendments that clarified eligible activities that could be carried out under the grant program but stops short of reauthorizing the grant programs.
-The Senate Committee on Indian Affairs reported out a companion bill that is identical to the one reported out by House Natural Resources on July 19, 2023.
+The House Natural Resources Committee reported out H.R.663 on May 17, 2023, with amendments that removed the amount of funding authorized for the two grant programs, the Resource Center, and the years the funding was authorized.
+The revised bill was then passed by the full House.
+The language that remained in the bill reported out of committee contained amendments that clarified eligible activities that could be carried out under the grant program but stopped short of reauthorizing the grant programs.
+The Senate Committee on Indian Affairs reported out a companion bill that is identical to the one reported out by the House.

 The impact of deleting the funding authorization levels and years authorized continues over two decades of not having a current authorization for these critical grant programs.
 While Congress will sometimes appropriate funding for federal grant programs that are not authorized, it sends a message that these grant programs are not a priority and creates barriers to getting sufficient appropriations funding in the future.

-NICWA is working with tribes and Indian organizations to contact their House and Senate members to support S. 2273.
+NICWA is working with tribes and Indian organizations to contact their Senate members to support S. 2273.
+Your role in this advocacy is crucial.
 This legislation is one of NICWA’s top policy priorities and we need your help to get the legislation authorized this year.
-You can find contact information for your congressional representatives here.
+You can find contact information for your congressional representatives at congress.gov.

 Budget